openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-button-picker-select.md

 public func value(value: ResourceStr): This
 ```

 **Function:** Sets the text content of the dropdown button itself.
-By default, it is replaced with the menu item text when a menu item is selected.
+By default, it is replaced with the menu item text when an item is selected.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full